Livestock > Markets > Marketing Tools

 Livestock Options Market

 Options are often referred to as price insurance.
-The concept and terminology are similar to insurance you might buy on your house.
+The concept and terminology are similar to insurance you might buy on your vehicle.

-With an option, a floor or ceiling price can be established without locking in a price.
+With an option, a floor price or a ceiling price can be established without locking in a price.
 The option holder can still benefit from favorable price changes in the market.
 Like insurance, you are protected from an unfavorable event if it occurs.
-The discussion below focuses on lean hog options, but the concepts apply to other livestock.
+The discussion below focuses on lean hog options, but the concepts apply to other livestock options as well.

-For hog producers, hog options set a minimum selling price on hogs.
+For hog producers, lean hog options help set a minimum selling price on sales of market hogs.
 And on the input side, corn options can be used to set a maximum price for purchased corn.

-A live hog option is the right to buy or sell a lean hog futures contract at a specified price within a given time period.
+A lean hog option is the right to buy or sell a lean hog futures contract at a specified price within a given time period.
 A put option is the right to sell a futures contract and a call option is the right to buy a futures contract.
-As option buyer you have the right to buy or sell but there is no obligation to do so.
+An option buyer has the right to buy or sell but there is no obligation to do so.
 It’s important to recognize that lean hog options are in underlying lean hog futures contracts, rather than the physical commodity.

 Options are traded on strike prices.
-Strike prices are the level of coverage you buy.
-For hog options there is a $2 per cwt. interval between strike prices and a $1 interval on the nearby contract.
-For example, options might be offered on June lean hogs at strike prices ranging from $74 to $86 per cwt., when the June hog contract is trading at $80 per cwt.
+Strike prices are the level of coverage.
+For lean hog options, there is a $2 per cwt. interval between strike prices and a $1 interval on nearby contracts.
+For example, options might be offered on June lean hogs at strike prices ranging from $102 to $132 per cwt., when the June hog contract is trading at $117 per cwt.

 Like insurance, the cost of buying an option is the premium.
 This is paid up-front and is the cost of the option transaction - except for commission costs.
 It is also the maximum loss that an option buyer can experience.
 There are no margin deposits or margin calls for buying an option - unless an option is exercised and a futures contract is bought or sold.